How to Plan and Launch a Black Friday Campaign: Tips for Brands and Businesses

 Mid-November: Ramp Up Promotions

-As Black Friday draws closer, It’s time to increase visibility, create urgency, and ensure your customers are ready to act when the sales go live.
+As Black Friday gets closer, it’s time to boost visibility, create urgency, and make sure your customers are ready to shop.

 1. Increase Your Promotional Content

-Test different ad variations—try out new headlines, visuals, and calls-to-action (CTAs) to see what resonates most with your audience.
-A/B testing will be critical during this period to maximize conversions.
+Try different headlines, visuals, and calls-to-action to see what works best.
+A/B testing during this period can help you understand what drives the most conversions.

 2. Use Countdown Timers

-Countdown timers are an effective way to build urgency.
-Add them to emails, your website, and social media posts to remind customers that time is running out and deals are limited.
-Dynamic timers, which adjust based on when a customer opens an email, can be used in campaigns, while static timers can be placed in social media posts and website banners.
-This strategy can help nudge shoppers toward acting quickly.
+Countdown timers are a simple way to create urgency.
+Add them to emails, your website, and social media posts to show that deals won’t last.
+You can use dynamic timers in emails that adjust when opened, while static timers work well on social posts and site banners.
+This helps encourage shoppers to act quickly.

 3. Prepare Customer Service

-The volume of inquiries will spike during Black Friday, so make sure your customer service team is well-prepared.
-Offering live chat options can help customers get their questions answered quickly, reducing the likelihood of abandoned carts.
+Expect more questions during Black Friday, so make sure your support team is ready.
+Live chat can help customers get answers fast and reduce abandoned carts.

 4. Finalize Cyber Monday Plans

-Keep the momentum going by prepping exclusive Cyber Monday deals in advance.
-Announce these promotions early to sustain customer interest through the weekend.
-You can also vary the deals by offering different discounts or targeting specific products that weren’t part of your Black Friday sale.
+Keep the momentum going by preparing Cyber Monday deals ahead of time.
+Share these promotions early to maintain interest through the weekend.
+You can also mix up the offers, for example by giving discounts on products that weren’t included in your Black Friday sale.

-For Example: A clothing retailer might offer discounts on accessories and smaller-ticket items on Black Friday but save discounts on higher-ticket items like jackets and boots for Cyber Monday.
+For instance, a clothing brand might discount accessories and smaller items on Black Friday, then save bigger items like jackets or boots for Cyber Monday.

 Black Friday Week: Full Campaign Execution